SteGriff/sg16/README.md

 ### Precondition

-The global state 0x10 starts as 00, so init instructions of the program would ordinarily all begin with `10 00 00`: "The Global State == 0"
+The global state 0x10 starts as 00, so init instructions of the program ordinarily begin with `10 00 00`: "The Global State == 0"

 ### Events